Aspern/anki-overdrive-api/README.md

        $ npm install -g typescript

+**Important**: Please follow also the prerequisites on (https://github.com/sandeepmistry/noble) for setting up the
+BLE environment for your operating system.

 ##Install & Build

 The API is build using nodejs and npm, install the project using following commands.